 Sales, It’s the Life for Me

 Sales movies and the stereotype of the sleazy sales guy hasn’t helped the image of a salesperson.
 But there is a softer side of sales, and THAT is what you need to show your family.

 For me, sales is about helping people.
 We don’t tie people’s hands behind their backs and force them to buy what we are selling.
 Instead, we educate them on their options and help them find solutions to their problems.

 What we are selling helps others fulfill their dreams, reach their goals, and realize their aspirations.
 The world needs salespeople, and we need them.

 Not only do we help individuals in getting into that new car they have been eyeing, but we help companies as well.
 Most of the products I’ve sold in my career are ones that will save a company money.
 And I was that person to show them how they could save some cash and be more efficient.
 We are making the wheels of commerce turn, people!

 This holiday season, let’s give the gift of enlightenment to our family.
 Let’s show them why we love our sales jobs, and why they should too.
+Make your parents proud.
 It’s an honorable profession and I’m proud to say I’m a sales guy.
 Now maybe I can get my dad to agree…